MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 #### 2.3.
 Update your Snap's button

     Open `packages/site/src/components/Buttons.tsx` in a text editor.
-    Edit the Button property to provide a functional name such as "Estimate Gas ":
+    Edit the `Button` property to provide a functional name such as "Estimate Gas":

     ```typescript title="Buttons.tsx"
     export const SendHelloButton = (props: ComponentProps<typeof Button>) => {